 - CSE 391: System and Software Tools: A 1-credit seminar introducing important tools for future CSE courses.
 You should take this with or before CSE 351.
 Since this is only a 1-credit seminar, most people take this in addition to two "real" CSE courses.

-- CSE 340: Interactive Systems: An exciting new elective that counts toward the CSE "Core" courses.
-Not offered every quarter, currently called CSE 490L in the spring 2019 schedule.
+- CSE 340: Interactive Systems: An exciting new elective that counts toward the CSE core courses.

 Computer Engineering majors may also consider: